Erin Pac

-Erin Pac (born May 30, 1980) is a former American bobsledder who competed from 2002 to 2010.
+Erin Pac (born May 30, 1980) is an American former bobsledder who competed from 2002 to 2010.
 She won two medals in the mixed bobsled-skeleton team event at the FIBT World Championships with a silver in 2007 and a bronze in 2008.

 A native of Farmington, Connecticut and now living in Milford, Connecticut, Pac earned a degree in rehabilitation and disabilities studies with a concentration in rehabilitation counseling from Springfield College in Massachusetts.

 It was announced on 16 January 2010 that she made the US team for the 2010 Winter Olympics.
 Pac and brake-woman Elana Meyers won the bronze medal in the Two-Woman Bobsled Event on February 24, 2010.
 Their first run had a time of 53.28.
 They ran 53.05 in the second run.
 Their third and fourth run timed in at 53.29 and 53.78 respectively for a total of 3:33.40, 1.12 off the gold medal pace.

 In November 2010, she announced her retirement from competitive sports.